PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-13 10:15:29
+Last updated: 2024-04-13 10:16:02
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: The Bro Code has been around for centuries.
+Nay... whatever's more than centuries. - Barney Stinson